You are fearfully and wonderfully made! You’ve heard it. You’ve read it. You have it inscribed on a wall plaque.

 As funny man Steve Martin said it in Father of the Bride.
 “We put the emPHAsis on the wrong syllAble.”

-We read loud and proud the personal pronouns: I am wonderfully made.
+We read loud and proud the personal pronouns: I am fearfully and wonderfully made.
 My soul knows it.
 Sometimes (like in the “prettified” quote above) we leave out the God part all together.

 David would have read that sentence in a different way.
 David worshipped like the woman with a tambourine at a charismatic church service.
 He would have shouted his praise to God at the tops of his lungs.
 If we could actually hear David say it–with all the emotion he was renowned for–we’d not even be tempted to make it about us.
 We’d understand that this verse is about the awesomeness of God, not me.